masudhabib/finalproject/README.md

 ##### Exception Handling Testing

-If you are running python2 then you can uncomment (remove # from #print) last line in  file "parserevaluation.py shown below or add your sample input to test Exeption Handling
+If you are running python2 then you can uncomment (remove # from #print) last line in  file "parserevaluation.py shown below or add your sample input to test Exception Handling

 #print (calculate("-(7 + 2..4) * 31"))